umfhero/ThoughtsPlus/README.md

 - **Task Completion Analytics** - Track completed vs incomplete tasks with weekly/monthly/yearly performance graphs
 - **Better Habit Tracking** - See how well you're managing your time and staying on top of your goals
 - **Enhanced Data Visualization** - More charts, trends, and insights into your productivity patterns
+- **Self-hosted website** - Official website for CalendarPlus with intuitive onboarding, easy downloads and the latest news and updates.

 ### Future Considerations